davidlaprade/davidlaprade.github.io/_posts/2019-02-01-my-biggest-doubt-about-btc.md

 like [Coinbase](https://www.coinbase.com/legal/insurance) and
 [Gemini](https://www.businesswire.com/news/home/20181003005283/en/) have
 insurance for their hotwallets.
 But, obviously, most coins are not stored in these wallets.

-It also seems plausible that the vast majority of coins are personally significant to those that own them.
+2. It seems plausible that the vast majority of coins are personally significant to those that own them.
 By a _personally significant_ amount of money for a person, _P_, I mean an amount of value that would play an important role in P's life.
 Examples would be a down payment, a college savings